Skip to main content

 Mosyle

-For testing or individual device setup, install Enforce directly using the Runlayer CLI.
+For testing or individual device setup without an MDM, install the runlayer CLI and run the operator-facing hook installer.
 Step 1 — Install the Runlayer CLI:

 curl -LsSf https://astral.sh/uv/install.sh | sh